jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 - Values reported for voltage were in kV (forced scaling to 1.0)
 	- Changed scaling forced to 100, so user can see kV with 2 decimals
 - The pickup values are SETTINGS.
 These settings are input as secondary values.
-When sent over DNP, they are scaled by 1000
+When sent over DNP, they are scaled by 1000.
+Note that if 50 settings are disabled, they get set to 100.
+This means the sent DNP value will overflow, showing 32767
+- Tested remote target reset - works
+-